hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

 .. admonition:: Current limitations

   Hasura currently does not generate GraphQL enums.
 This feature is being worked upon.
-Hence this guide is currently only tailored towards helping you maintain data consistency in your database
+Hence this guide is currently only tailored towards helping you maintain data consistency in your database.

 **For example**, let's say we have a table ``magazine`` with fields ``(id, title, issue_month, issue_year)``